Drapegnik/env/jetbrains/templates/readme.md

 * [Other](#other)

 ## how to import
-> just put `.xml` file into your WebStorm live templates folder
+> To start using live templates simply put `.xml` file into your WebStorm live templates folder

 * **macOS**: `~/Library/Preferences/WebStorm<version number>/templates`
 * **Linux**: `~\.WebStorm<version number>\config\templates`